They that tarry long at the wine; they that go to seek mixed wine.

 The context is clearly drunkenness (Pr 23:29,33-35), which occurs by tarrying long at the wine, or staying and drinking too much (Is 5:11).
 The second clause is to be understood in light of the first clause, going to seek mixed wine beyond wise judgment (Pr 9:2).
 See Job 31:1, where thinking upon a maid is to be understood in a specific context of sin, and Matthew 6:34, where taking no thought for the morrow is to be understood as well of sin.

 Wine is a mocker, for drunkenness can cause a person to do foolish and shameful things (Pr 20:1).
 Remember Noah and Lot (Gen 9:18-27; 19:30-38)!
-Only fools ignore warnings about wine and excessive drinking; wise men know it is dangerous and must be ruled prudently.
+Only fools ignore warnings about wine and excessive drinking; wise men know it is dangerous and must be ruled strictly.
 You should know how much you will drink before you start, lest you tarry too long and end up drunk.
-Wise men will not even associate with drunkards (Pr 23:20; 28:7).
+Wise men do not even associate with drunkards (Pr 23:20; 28:7).